Presence Tracking

 })

-room.on('presence:update', (actor) => {
+client.on('presence:update', (actor) => {

 console.log(`${actor.presence.username} updated status to ${actor.presence.status}`)